 - Monitoring of tasks

 - Monitoring of calendar

-While there are numerous options available, I am not aware of one application that can collect all of this information on all devices.
+While there are numerous options available, we are not aware of one application at the time of this writing that can collect all of this information on all devices.
 For example, the Apple iPhone is VERY difficult to monitor in stealth for many reasons.
 It is more common for commercial spyware to be able to monitor the Android and Blackberry platforms.